Generic Name: fenofibrate (FEN-oh-FYE-brate)

 - Muscle problems (myopathy) may occur with Tricor.
 The risk of muscle problems may be greater in elderly patients and in people who have kidney problems or low thyroid function.
 It may also be greater in those who take Tricor with certain other medicines (eg, colchicine; HMG-CoA reductase inhibitors [statins], such as simvastatin).
 Tell your doctor right away if you notice any unexplained muscle pain, tenderness, or weakness, especially if you also have a fever or general body discomfort.

-- Lab tests, including liver function, kidney function, blood cholesterol, and complete blood cell counts, may be performed while you use Tricor.
+- Lab tests may be performed while you use Tricor.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use Tricor with caution in the ELDERLY; they may be more sensitive to its effects, especially muscle problems.

 - PREGNANCY and BREAST-FEEDING: It is not known if Tricor can cause harm to the fetus.
 If you become pregnant or plan to become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Tricor while you are pregnant.
 It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking Tricor.